 “The foodbank was there when we really needed it, it was an absolute lifeline.”

 ‘Newcastle West End Foodbank strives to provide food parcels, meals and welfare assistance for people who are unable to afford food for themselves or their families.
-The social impact of Coronavirus over the last 2 years combined with the increased cost of living has resulted in more people using our services.
+The social impact of Coronavirus combined with the increased cost of living has resulted in more people using our services.

 Newcastle West End Foodbank operates a network of 7 Foodbank distribution hubs across the Newcastle city region.
 Although a relatively small charity employing 7 people, the scale of the services we provide is considerable and made possible by over 100 volunteers who are at the core of every aspect of our services.